cvxpy/cvxpy/doc/source/tutorial/functions/index.rst

 The functions ``max`` and ``min`` give the largest and smallest entry, respectively, in a single expression.
 These functions should not be confused with ``maximum`` and ``minimum`` (see :ref:`elementwise`).
 Use ``maximum`` and ``minimum`` to find the max or min of a list of scalar expressions.

-The function ``sum`` sums all the entries in a single expression.
+The CVXPY function ``sum`` sums all the entries in a single expression.
 The built-in Python ``sum`` should be used to add together a list of expressions.
 For example, the following code sums a list of three expressions:

 .. code:: python